-The FBI’s Trump-Campaign Informant: What You Need to Know
+The FBI’s Trump Campaign Informant: What You Need to Know

 The source was not planted within the Trump campaign, as the president alleges.
 Instead, he reportedly tried to ferret out information over the course of months from multiple Trump campaign advisers who have been caught up in the collusion investigation, including George Papadopoulos, Carter Page, and Michael Flynn.

-Papadopoulos is the Trump foreign policy adviser who sparked the FBI’s investigation in the first place when he told an Australian diplomat in the spring of 2016 that Russia had damaging information on Hillary Clinton in the form of thousands of emails, months before Wikileaks released its batch of damaging messages.
+Papadopoulos is the Trump foreign policy adviser who sparked the FBI’s investigation in the first place when he told an Australian diplomat in spring 2016 that Russia had damaging information on Clinton in the form of thousands of emails, months before WikiLeaks released its batch of damaging messages.

 The informant made contact with Papadopoulos in an effort to learn more.
 The Times reports that he posed as an academic, asking Papadopoulos in an email if he was interested in “writing a research paper on a disputed gas field in the eastern Mediterranean Sea, a subject of Mr. Papadopoulos expertise.”
 The offer also included a $3,000 honorarium and a trip to London, where the two could meet.
 Papadopoulos accepted.
-During multiple conversations, the informant pressed Papadopoulos on information about Russian efforts to sway the election — by that point, Hillary Clinton’s hacked emails had been made public — but Papadopoulos denied any knowledge.
+During multiple conversations, the informant pressed Papadopoulos on information about Russian efforts to sway the election — by that point, Clinton’s hacked emails had been made public — but Papadopoulos denied any knowledge.

-The informant met several times with Carter Page, the eccentric then-Trump advisor, who was under FBI surveillance over his suspicious ties to Russia.
+The informant met several times with Carter Page, the eccentric then-Trump adviser, who was under FBI surveillance over his suspicious ties to Russia.

-“There has been some speculation that he might have tried to reel me in,” Page, told the Washington Post in response to Friday’s story.
+“There has been some speculation that he might have tried to reel me in,” Page told the Washington Post in response to Friday’s story.
 “At the time, I never had any such impression.”

-The informant also met Sam Clovis, then Trump’s co-campaign chairman, for coffee in Northern Virginia in the late summer of 2016.
+The informant also met Sam Clovis, then Trump’s co-campaign chairman, for coffee in Northern Virginia in late summer 2016.
 Clovis’s lawyer told the Post that their conversation focused on China, and that “Russia never came up.”

-The Times reports that the informant also “had contacts” with Flynn, Trump’s erstwhile National Security Adviser, who has since pleaded guilty to lying to federal investigators.
+The Times reports that the informant also “had contacts” with Flynn, Trump’s erstwhile national security adviser, who has since pleaded guilty to lying to federal investigators.
 The informant reportedly first met Flynn in 2014 at an intelligence seminar, and “was alarmed by the general’s apparent closeness with a Russian woman who was also in attendance.”

 Exactly when the informant began his work, the full extent of his contact with Trump campaign officials, and what information he ultimately gathered from his meetings remains unknown.